 When viewing cysts of P. jiroveci in lung tissue after utilizing the Gomori methenamine silver stain method, the walls of the cysts are stained black and often appear crescent shaped or like crushed ping-pong balls.
 The intracystic bodies are not visible with this stain.

 Malassezia globosa is a dimorphic yeast that is the most frequent cause of a superficial skin infection called tinea versicolor that commonly appears as a hypopigmentation of the infected skin.
 M. globosa is also the most common cause of dandruff and seborrheic dermatitis.
 The yeast is naturally found on the skin.

-For a decription of antifungal agents used to treat fungal infections, see section IIE: Chemotherapeutic Control of Fungi in you lecture E-text.
+For a decription of antifungal agents used to treat fungal infections, see Chemotherapeutic Control of Fungi in my Softchalk Lecture Lessions.

 Medscape articles on infections associated with organisms mentioned in this lab exercise.
 Registration to access this website is free.